hanshasselberg/Patcher/README.md

 &lt;/patches&gt;
 </pre>
 &lt;patches&gt; can contain multiple &lt;patch&gt;-tags, as well as &lt;patch&gt; can contain more than one &lt;file&gt;-tags, &lt;file&gt; can contain multiple &lt;md5&gt;-tags and last but not least multiple &lt;code&gt;-tags.
+The original code should contain enough code to identify the correct location.
+Then the patched code replaces the original byte by byte from the beginning (please take a look at the example).

 2. Call patcher.rb with 2 parameters: $PathToApplication $PathToPatchFile